 It makes a great gift for your sweetie.
 The paper design is behind a sheer glass cabochon – replacing layers of (time consuming) lacquer.
 The chain is an 18″ faceted ball chain, silver plated over brass – both easy to use and easy to trim to size if you like.

-If you and she are budgeting together, she’ll love that, too
+If you and she are on a budget, she’ll love the price thing, too

 If you love paper as much as I do – you will appreciate these absolutely exquisite handmade ornaments.
 Ornaments – or wedding decorations – or, as the artist names them, “star urchins”